Priyankakumari015/research-assesment/README.md

-# 📄 GenAI Document Assistant — Data Science Internship Assessment
+# 📄 GenAI Document Assistant — research-assesment

 A full-stack **GenAI-powered assistant** that understands documents.
 Upload any `.PDF` or `.TXT` file, and the system can: